DeclareDesign/DeclareDesign/cran-comments.md

 ## Reverse dependencies

 There is one change to worse in DesignLibrary due to these change.
-A patch has been prepared and will be submitted to CRAN as soon as this is accepted.
+A patch has been prepared and will be submitted to CRAN as soon as this is accepted (the package is maintained by the same team).

 ---